Yuli Gurriel: International career

+In December 2023, Gurriel was announced as part of FEPCUBE's "Patria y Vida" team of expatriate Cuban ballplayers participating in the inaugural Intercontinental Series in Barranquilla, Colombia.
+It would have been the first time Gurriel represented Cuba, albeit unofficially, in an international tournament since the 2011 Pan American Games.
+However, the tournament was cancelled due to diplomatic pressure from the Cuban government.

-Batting profile
+Player profile

-As a right-handed batter, Gurriel is unusual in the sense that he has a better batting average against right handed pitchers than left-handers, and is better at batting against breaking balls away from the bat, esp. sliders.
+In MLB, Gurriel has had a limited platoon advantage, with a slightly better batting average against right handed pitchers than left-handers but more patient and power against lefties.
+He is better at batting against breaking balls away from the bat, especially sliders.

 Personal life

 Gurriel is the older brother of Lourdes Gurriel Jr. who plays for the Arizona Diamondbacks and is the son of Lourdes Gurriel.
 His family currently resides in Miami, Florida.